 Not long here at the Beisers’, we are pretty good at slurping that bowl away.
 We make it with 2 pounds of meat, and that lasts us for a few meals.

 This soup refrigerates great up to 3-4 days in an airtight container.

 It freezes well for up to 3 months, too.
-Simply thaw and reheat on stove top or in the microwave until heated through.
+Simply thaw and reheat on stove top over medium heat, or in the microwave until heated through.

 Saying this, you can make a smaller portion with 1 pound of meat by just using half the amounts for the entire recipe.

 - Sauté to Perfection: Don’t rush the initial sautéing of onions and carrots.
 This step builds the foundational flavors of the soup, so give it the time it deserves for a flavor-packed result.

 - Chunky vs Fine: How you break down the pork is up to you.
 If you enjoy more texture, keep it a bit chunky.
 For a smoother soup, break it down into smaller pieces.